Quansight-Labs/free-threaded-compatibility/docs/debugging.md

 CI instead of compiling Cython, which can take up to a few minutes on some CI runners.

-## Compiling CPython and foundational packages with thread sanitizer (TSAN)
+## Compiling CPython and foundational packages with ThreadSanitizer (TSAN)

 [Thread sanitizer](https://github.com/google/sanitizers/wiki/ThreadSanitizerCppManual) (or TSAN) helps to detect C/C++ data races in concurrent systems.
 This tool can help to reveal free-threading related bugs in CPython and foundational packages (e.g. `numpy`).
-In this section we provide the commands to build a free-threading compatible CPython interpreter and packages with TSAN and other hints to discover potential data races.
+In this section we provide the commands to build a free-threading compatible CPython interpreter and packages with ThreadSanitizer and other hints to discover potential data races.

 ### `cpython_sanity` docker images